KLN80R/xattr-reporter/README.md

 - pathlib 1.0.1
 `pip install pathlib`

+- Markdown 3.0.1
+`pip install Markdown`

+- pdfkit 0.6.1
+`pip install pdfkit`

+- wkhtmltopdf 0.2
+`pip install wkhtmltopdf` or `apt-get install wkhtmltopdf`

 ### Extended Attributes macOS:

-Below is an outline of extended attributes typically found on macOS, with a particular focus on macOS High Sierra and Mojave.
+Below is an outline of extended attributes typically found on macOS, particularly High Sierra and Mojave.
 This is not an exhaustive list and only represents those extended attributes that were created by Apple and are frequently found within the file system.
-It is worth bearing in mind that any user is also able to create their own extended attributes to attach to files, and that these have not been included in our research.
+It is worth bearing in mind that any user is also able to create their own extended attributes to attach to files.
+Naturally, these have not been included in our research.

 - **com.apple.quarantine**